ember-template-lint/ember-template-lint/docs/rule/no-curly-component-invocation.md

 # no-curly-component-invocation

-:car: The `extends: 'octane'` property in a configuration file enables this rule.
+:white_check_mark: The `extends: 'recommended'` property in a configuration file enables this rule.

 There are two ways to invoke a component in a template: curly component syntax (`{{my-component}}`), and angle bracket syntax (`<MyComponent />`).
 The